 During winter, they can make rooms feel more lively and cheerful, adding pops of beautiful green shades.
 The always popular fiddle leaf fig tree is a great option, with its striking leaves creating a focal point.

 An easy way to avoid the winter blues while being home is by infusing your living spaces with bright colors and bold patterns.
-You can achieve this with throw blankets, patterned pillows, and exciting floor rugs.
+You can achieve this with throw blankets, patterned pillows, and exciting floor rugs, or even a custom corner cabinet.

 It might be tempting to incorporate multiple bright items into one room but avoid too many clashing and contrasting pieces as it will look messy and unappealing.
 However, decor items like these are incredibly versatile as they work equally well during summer as they would in the winter months.